ramyasnl/PySpark_AWS/README.md

 # PySpark_Challenge Module 16
 ETL and analysis of Amazon Vine reviews with AWS, postgresql, PySpark, and Google Colab</b>
 # <b>About this Project</b>
-In this project, we have access to approximately 50 datasets.
+The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.</br> Companies like SellBy pay a small fee to Amazon and provide products to Amazon Vine members,</br> who are then required to publish a review.</br>We have access to approximately 50 datasets.
 Each one contains reviews of a specific product, from clothing apparel to wireless products.</br> We need to pick one of these datasets from S3 and use PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data through pgAdmin. </br>Next, We’ll use PySpark to determine if there is any bias toward favorable reviews from Vine members in our dataset.
 Then, We’ll write a summary of the analysis for Jennifer to submit to the SellBy stakeholders.</br>

 # <b>Results</b> </br>
 # Amazon_Reviews_ETL </br>